Admission to the Graduate Program

 Eugene, OR 97403-1217

-- One set of official transcripts from all institutions in which you took college-level courses.
+- One set of official transcripts from all institutions where you received a bachelor’s degree and all subsequent degrees.

 - Supplementary Application and Financial Statement for International Students (international students only).